Composing Policy Gradients and Prompt Optimization for Language Model Programs: Experiments

-\paragraph{Privacy-conscious delegation} The Private User Prompt Annotations (PUPA) benchmark constructed by \cite{siyan2024papillon} focuses on privacy-preserving question answering, where the goal is to respond to user queries without exposing private information to external APIs.
-We use PAPILLON, also from \citet{siyan2024papillon}, a two-module pipeline that generates a redacted version of a private user query, sends the redacted query to an untrusted but more powerful external model, and then uses the response of that powerful model to generate the final response.
-We utilize \gptfouronemini{}~\citep{openai_gpt4_1mini} as the external LM.
-As described in \citet{siyan2024papillon}, the evaluation metric is a composite score which takes into account the content of the response and the amount of private information that was leaked, both of which are judged by the same large LM.
-We evaluate this setup using $111$ training examples and $221$ for development.
+We use \papillon{}, also from \citet{siyan2024papillon}, a two-module pipeline that generates a redacted version of a private user query, sends the redacted query to an untrusted but more performant external model, then uses the response of that external model to generate the final response. \papillon{} tests \mmgrpo{} on a multi-module system whose modules play structurally distinct roles, redaction and response synthesis, each invoked once per trajectory.

+We use \gptfouronemini{}~\citep{openai_gpt4_1mini} as the external LM.
+As described in \citet{siyan2024papillon}, the evaluation metric is a composite score which takes into account the content of the response and the amount of private information that was leaked, both of which are scored by a large LM acting as a judge.
+We evaluate this setup using $111$ training examples and $221$ for evaluation.

+\textbf{Multi-hop claim verification.} \hover{}~\citep{jiang-etal-2020-hover} is a claim verification benchmark where the task is to extract facts from multiple relevant Wikipedia articles and decide whether a given claim is supported.

+\begin{datapoint}{Example datapoint for \hover{}} \textbf{claim:} This director is known for his work on Miss Potter.
+The Academy of Motion Picture Arts and Sciences presents the award in which he was nominated for his work in "Babe".